 NSCRD showcases some of the top Northern athletes who are pursuing sport as a career.
-Some of these athletes have attended the Sask Provincial Games for Team North; others have traveled south to join club teams; and some are even making it big on the national stage.
-If you know any athletes that you would like to see showcased on our website, please give Ryan a call at (306) 688-2122 or email: email@example.com.
+Some of these athletes have attended the Sask Provincial Games for Team North; others have travelled south to join club teams; and some are even making it big on the national stage.
+If you know any athletes that you would like to see showcased on our website that grew up in the Northern District, please give Ryan a call at (306) 688-2122 or email: email@example.com.

 Volleyball, Hometown: La Loche